unrealwork/atsd-use-cases/FED_FORDSR/README.md

 ### Data

 Provided by the [Federal Reserve](https://www.federalreserve.gov/), this [dataset](https://www.federalreserve.gov/datadownload/Download.aspx?rel=FOR&series=91e0f9a6b8e6a4b1ef334ce2eaf22860&filetype=csv&label=include&layout=seriescolumn&from=01/01/1980&to=12/31/2017) must be correctly parsed during import.
-The quarterly date format needs to be converted into a monthly format that ATSD can interprete (`Q/q` letter is not supported).
+The quarterly date format needs to be converted into a monthly format that ATSD can interpret (`Q/q` letter is not supported).
 We also need to discard metadata lines contained in the multi-line header.
-This can be accompilshed with a [schema-based parser](https://axibase.com/products/axibase-time-series-database/writing-data/csv/) that provides granular control over the document's rows and columns using RFC 7111 selectors and Javascript:
+This can be accomplished with a [schema-based parser](https://axibase.com/products/axibase-time-series-database/writing-data/csv/) that provides granular control over the document's rows and columns using RFC 7111 selectors and Javascript:

 **Script 1.1**